mandatoryhashtags/AstraGenesis/GA2-AncestryFeatures.md

 Weapon Training.
 You are proficient with two weapons of your choice.

 Dancing Mushrooms.
 As an action, you can summon a tiny dancing mushroom that does your bidding.
 This functions like the unseen servant spell, but the mushroom is visible instead of invisible.
 Once you use this ability, you can’t use it again until you finish a long rest.

-Darkvision.
-You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.

 Fungal Mind.
 Your mind doesn’t work like most humanoids.
 You have advantage on saving throws against being charmed and other mind-controlling effects.